-I was encouraged by the example set by public intellectuals such as Adam Curtis and Malcolm Gladwell, individuals who sated that hunger for knowledge about the world, whilst in doing so fostered a sense of fun, discovery and playfulness.
+I was later encouraged by journalists such as Adam Curtis and Malcolm Gladwell.
+They were innately curious about the world, and explored this with a sense of playfulness.
 Curtis chronicled advertising and brand management in The Century of the Self (2002), and Gladwell’s 2004 essay, ‘The Ketchup Conundrum‘, explored how Heinz developed the leading tomato ketchup in the world.
-Curtis and Gladwell demonstrated that such stereotypically dry subject matter could engage people.
-They were also unafraid to challenge the “established consensus” on various matters.
+I had found people who were interested in what I was interested in, and furthermore, Curtis and Gladwell demonstrated that business history could be engaging.

-I worked as an editor on Wikipedia, but eventually grew frustrated by the lack of control over my own work.
-Thus, I decided to create a blog of my own.
-Beer and brewing seemed to me to be a subject that already enjoyed quite strong coverage, so I instead gravitated towards a focus on food and drink.
+I became a dedicated Wikipedia editor, but eventually grew frustrated by the lack of control over my contribution.
+I therefore decided to create a blog of my own.
+Cornell and Pattinson and others already had beer pretty well covered, so I decided to focus more broadly on food and drink.